piantedosi/piantedosi.github.io/diffusion model patch creation/Diffusion model patch creation.md

 ## Results

 In the following boxplot we can see the times taken.
-Note how the first jit computation is always the slowest, this is because the function gest compiled.
+Note how the first jit computation is always the slowest, this is because, before the first run, the function gets compiled.

 ![image info](./results.png)